Iqmaa/AMR_task2/README.md

 ## Actual Assignment

-I picked the following files to comment on and modify.
+I picked the following files to comment on.
 Basically all motions follow the same format<br>

 - pose_basics.py (had to modify library again to rotate the image)
 - simulate_custom-figure.py